-- 2. tradition 30-50 AD didn't write anything because they thought He would be returning soon - 3.
-Written communication 50-90 AD - a) Writing of the letters - b) The apostles couldn't keep up so they wrote to the believers - c) Peter wrote to the Hebrew scattered through Asia Minor and living under persecution - d) John wrote 3 epistles, a gospel, and the book of Revelation - e) Saul of Tarsus persecutor of the Christians - VII.
-The First Christian Martyr 35 AD - A. 7 years since Jesus has ascended - B. Deacons were appointed to settle disputes - C. Stephen was a deacon - 1.
+- 1. Living truth 0-39 AD while Jesus was alive who was mighty in word and deed - 2.
+Oral tradition 30-50 AD didn't write anything because they thought He would be returning soon - 3.
+Written communication 50-90 AD - a) Writing of the letters - b) The apostles couldn't keep up so they wrote to the believers - c) Peter wrote to the Hebrew Christians scattered through Asia Minor and living under persecution - d) John wrote 3 epistles, a gospel, and the book of Revelation - e) Saul of Tarsus persecutor of the Christians

+VII.
+The First Christian Martyr - 35 AD

+- A. 7 years since Jesus has ascended - B. Deacons were appointed to settle disputes - C. Stephen was a deacon - 1.
 He stood before the Sanhedrian and angered the Sadducees and Pharisees - 2.
 He was taken to the gate (now called Stephen's Gate) and stoned him to death - 3.
+They took off their coats and laid them at a man's feet - a) This man was Saul of Tarsus, later known as Paul the Apostle

+D.Saul

-They took off their coats and laid them at a man's feet - a) This man was Saul of Tarsus, later known as Paul the Apostle - D.Saul - 1.
-He was a Pharisee - 2.
-He was a Roman - a) That citizenship exempted him from - b) Gave him the right to appeal to Caesar - c) Gave him the right to roam anywhere in the world - 3.On his way to persecute the believers in Damascus he was converted by God - 4.
+- 1. He was a Pharisee - 2.
+He was a Roman - a) That citizenship exempted him from slavery - b) Gave him the right to appeal to Caesar - c) Gave him the right to roam anywhere in the world - 3.On his way to persecute the believers in Damascus he was converted by God - 4.
 The people in Damascus wanted to kill him - 5.
-He escaped and lived in for 3 years - 6.
+He escaped and lived in Arabia for 3 years - 6.
 He returned to begin his ministry